exfur/Mindustry-v6.0-Image-to-Code-Conventer/README.md

 First of all you should convert you following image to 80x80 px or split it to tiles 80x80 px, because LScreen resolution is 80x80 only.

-Second step is to import you rescaled image to script.
+Second step is to import you rescaled file path to my script and launch it.

 Third step enjoy your Processors instruction list to draw image.

+Remember that one processor can process 1500 comands only.
+So you should split output code for processors.
+And don't forget to use DrawFlush function in Processor